 The Optus Satellite Network

-With the largest fleet of domestic satellites in Australia and New Zealand, Optus delivers more services to those countries than any other provider, including subscription-TV, free-to-air TV, radio, Internet, voice, and data services.
-It’s about helping people connect regardless of where they live.
+With the largest fleet of domestic satellites in Australia and New Zealand, Optus delivers more services to those countries than any other provider, including subscription-TV, free-to-air TV, radio, internet, voice, and data services.
+It's about helping people connect regardless of where they live.

 Optus has an unmatched track record in delivering satellite services to rural and remote areas in Australia offering expertise and proven capability to effectively meet all domestic and regional business communication needs.

-With five operational satellites, Optus has the ability to deliver service across Australia, New Zealand, South East -Asia, Hawaii, Norfolk Island, Papua New Guinea, Lord Howe Island, Cocos-Keeling Islands, Christmas Island and McMurdo Sound.
+With six operational satellites, Optus has the ability to deliver service across Australia, New Zealand, South East -Asia, Hawaii, Norfolk Island, Papua New Guinea, Lord Howe Island, Cocos-Keeling Islands, Christmas Island and McMurdo Sound.

 Together with our parent company SingTel, our satellite reach is extended across Asia, Pacific region, Europe, Africa, India and the West Coast of the USA.